 Checklist for Exporting Commercial Goods from Canada

-This checklist, to be used in conjunction with the Step-by-Step Guide to Exporting Commercial Goods from Canada, is intended to complement and not replace existing regulations, acts and references.
+This checklist, to be used in conjunction with Exporting Goods from Canada: A Handy Guide, is intended to complement and not replace existing regulations, acts and references.

 Exporting requirements include the following: